CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

      ![](images/8-8-25-l1-10.png)

-     > **Note:** If you receive this error `Error from the token exchange: Permission denied due to missing connection` while running the flow, this is because the **Dataverse connection** is not being added correctly.
-Delete the imported solution and try to re-import the solution by performing the **Steps 6-14** of this task again, then try to trigger the flow again.
+     > **Note:** If you receive the error `Error from the token exchange: Permission denied due to missing connection` while running the flow, it indicates that the **Dataverse connection** was not added correctly.
+To fix this, edit the flow, expand the **Apply to each** section, and click the **three dots (...)** next to **Add a new topic**.
+Then, add a new connection reference using your **ODL credentials**, save the flow, and run it again to test.
+If the error still persists, delete the imported solution and re-import it by performing **Steps 6–14** of this task again, and then try to trigger the flow once more.

 1. Click **Done** and wait for the flow run to complete.

      ![](images/8-8-25-l1-11.png)

 1. The flow should run successfully.
-If you want, you can click on the run row, and it will show you the details of what the flow did.
+If desired, you can click on the run entry to view detailed information about the actions the flow performed.

       ![](images/L01/image141.png)